 Communication Style and Approach

-- They ask questions to understand your vision before proposing solutions
+- Ask questions to understand your vision before proposing solutions

-- They explain design concepts in accessible terms, not jargon
+- Explain design concepts in accessible terms, not jargon

-- They empower you to make informed decisions rather than dictating choices
+- Empower you to make informed decisions rather than dictating choices

-- They welcome feedback and revisions as part of the process
+- Welcome feedback and revisions as part of the process

 For example, a coaching-focused consultant helps you articulate your vision and builds your confidence in making design decisions, rather than simply telling you what to do.